Experience Nature’s Serenity at Anne U. White Trail in Boulder, CO

 The Anne U. White Trail offers a serene and accessible outdoor experience ideal for meeting up with friends, families, and nature enthusiasts alike.
 Located near Boulder, Colorado, this 1.7-mile, out-and-back trail gently follows Four Mile Canyon Creek through a shaded forest and narrow canyon teeming with lush vegetation and local wildlife.
 It is particularly cherished for its relatively flat terrain and minimal elevation gain of about 482 feet, making it suitable for hikers of all ages and skill levels, including families with children.
 The trail was thoughtfully restored after the damage caused by the 2013 floods and re-opened in late 2019, featuring resilient infrastructure to support the flood-prone environment, allowing visitors to safely enjoy the natural landscape.
 Highlights along the path include a scenic, albeit modest, waterfall near the end of the trail, and the peaceful creek setting provides a perfect backdrop for conversation and relaxation.
 The trail is pedestrian-only and offers parking opportunities nearby, with efforts to maintain safety and manage high visitation volumes.
 Its proximity to Boulder and easy accessibility via Lee Hill Drive make it an excellent choice for those looking to escape city heat and crowds while enjoying a refreshing hike in a quiet, beautiful environment.

-Here's what people think of Anne U. White Trail
+What people think of Anne U. White Trail, based on reviews

 As of recent, Anne U. White Trail holds a 4.8-star rating based on 230 reviews.